 • First, heat a large pot over medium heat while you dice up your onion, bacon, and garlic.

-• When your pot is hot, add 1 tbsp of olive oil.
+• When your pot is hot, add the olive oil.

 1 tablespoon olive oil